GENERAL TERMS & CONDITIONS OF BUSINESS

 12. The buyer shall be the highest bidder acceptable to the Auctioneer who buys at the Hammer Price.
 Any dispute which may arise with regard to bidding or the acceptance of bids shall be settled by the Auctioneer.
 Every bidder shall be deemed to act as principal unless the Auctioneer has prior to the auction, acknowledged in writing that a bidder is acting as agent on behalf of a named principal.

-13. The buyer shall pay the Auctioneer a commission at the rate of 20% of the Hammer Price, exclusive of VAT at the applicable rate on all individual lots.
+13. The buyer shall pay the Auctioneer a commission at the rate of 18% of the Hammer Price, exclusive of VAT at the applicable rate on all individual lots.
 Additionally online bidding is charged at the rate of 5% exclusive of VAT.

 14. Unless credit terms have been agreed with the Auctioneer before the auction the buyer of a Lot shall pay to the Auctioneer within one (2) days from the date of the auction the Total Amount Due.
 Notwithstanding this, the Auctioneer may, in its sole discretion, require a buyer to pay a deposit of 25% of the Total Amount Due at the conclusion of the auction.

 The Auctioneer may apply any payments received by a buyer towards any sums owing from that buyer to the Auctioneer on any account whatever regardless of any directions of the buyer or his agent in that regard whether express or implied.